How to Improve Your Credit Score

 Check Your Credit Report for Errors

-• Accounts that should have been removed (most negative items fall off after 7 years)
+Accounts you don’t recognize.
+Late payments that were actually on time.
+Balances listed higher than they are.
+Accounts that should have been removed (most negative items fall off after 7 years).

 Don’t Close Old Accounts